juliegruson/Java-debugging/README.md

 # Dragon Saddle Size Checker

+# This Branch

+This branch is instrumented with log events.

+# Your challenge

+* Add info and debug level logging to the DragonSaddleSizeVerifier class.
+  * Create a new Logger in that class, passing in that Class to the slf4j LoggerFactory.
+  * Add Info, Debug level logging to that class.
+  * Add Error level logging before throwing an exception.
+  * Check the log level in  src/main/resources/application.properties.
+  * Start the application with `./gradlew bootRun`
+  * Visit http://localhost:9999/dragon/size to see an estimate
+  * Visit http://localhost:9999/dragon/size/year/-2 to cause an InvalidSaddleSizeException
+  * Check the logs.
+  * Change the log levels and try again.

 # The bug that defeated a dragon
 As everyone knows Dragons are mythical creatures which do not exist in nature.
 Not naturally, that is.